 CocoaAction is a voluntary industry-wide strategy that aligns the world’s leading cocoa and chocolate companies, origin Governments, and key stakeholders on regional priority issues in cocoa sustainability.
 CocoaAction convenes the sector in order to align complementary roles and responsibilities, leverage scale and efficiency through collaboration, and catalyze efforts to accelerate sustainability in the cocoa sector.

 The World Cocoa Foundation acts as the convener and strategy holder for CocoaAction, facilitating the implementation of this voluntary industry-wide strategy, driving alignment and generating new insights to amplify its impact.
-For more information on CocoaAction or how to get involved, contact Nira Desai, Deputy Director, CocoaAction.
+For more information on CocoaAction or how to get involved, contact Nira Desai, Director, CocoaAction.

 The second CocoaAction Progress Report details the importance of collaboration among companies and how they are working together on uniform measures for progress.